neeonez/scraper-boilerplate/README.md

 To install this application follow these steps:

 * Crate a new folder in your system and access it.
-* Unzil the applicaiton file orr or clone the github repo into the crated folder ```git clone git@github.com:neeonez/test-roman.git ./```.
+* Unzip the applicaiton file or clone the github repo into the crated folder ```git clone git@github.com:neeonez/test-roman.git ./```.
 * Install dependences using the command ```php composer.phar install``` or ```php composer install`` and wait until composer installs all dependences.

 ## How run the application